 “What’s going to happen, in my opinion, is people because of the rebuild are wanting some time away, they’re going to pull back, especially that second year,” he said.
 “When they first come back there’s that energy of coming back and being into normalcy, but then that emotional wear and tear, people want to pull back and take a break from the area.”

 Taking breaks within reason can be a needed respite for families.
 Missing too much school, however, can have negative health consequences.
-That’s because chronic absenteeism puts students at risk of dropping out altogether.
-Not having a high school diploma is associated with lower life expectancy.
+Chronic absenteeism puts students at risk of dropping out altogether and not having a high school diploma is associated with lower life expectancy.
 Kapsalis has seen how missing school plays out for students over time.

 “I’ve seen the result of them being non-employable, having addiction issues,” she said.
 "I’ve seen, of course, some of those families experience hardship for multiple generations."